 This small beach is just to the north of the town of Palamós and is a hit with locals.
 Many tourists don’t know about this beach because of how secluded it is.

-There are a number of guesthouses and cottages in the woods nearby and they are said to have hosted or belonged to many famous names over the years, Dalí included.
+There are a number of guesthouses and cottages in the woods nearby.
+They are said to have hosted or belonged to many famous names over the years, Dalí included.
 You may want to explore the forest a bit to escape the sun and find some of these unique cottages.

 Getting to Platja de Castell is a little trickier than some of the others on this list.
 You’ll either need to walk onto the beach via a trail from the south or drive in and pay a parking fee.
 If you’re visiting this beach, you’ll want to stay in Palamós overnight.